HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/README.md

 # Google_Data_Analytics_BikeShare_Case-Study
-This repository is about my Google Data Analytics capstone project.
+This repository is about my Google Data Analytics Capstone Project.

 **Course:** [Google Data Analytics Capstone: Complete a Case Study](https://www.coursera.org/learn/google-data-analytics-capstone/home/module/1)

 ## **INTRODUCTION**

-I am to work as a junior data analyst for a fictictional company, Cyclistic, along with other some key team members.
-I am to perform a data anaylsis using the company's annual dataset to help the company attract more riders.
+I am to work as a junior data analyst for a fictional company - Cyclistic, along with other key team members.
+I am to perform a data analysis using the company's annual dataset to help the company maximize more annual members.
-I will be adopting the six (6) phases of data analysis, which includes: the [Ask](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/edit/main/README.md#ask-phase), [Prepare](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/edit/main/README.md#prepare-phase), [Process](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/edit/main/README.md#process-phase), [Analyze](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/edit/main/README.md#analyze-phase), Share and Act phases in other to answer the business question.
+I will be adopting the six (6) phases of data analysis, which includes: the [Ask](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/edit/main/README.md#ask-phase), [Prepare](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/edit/main/README.md#prepare-phase), [Process](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/edit/main/README.md#process-phase), [Analyze & Share](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/edit/main/README.md#analyze-phase), and [Act](https://github.com/HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/edit/main/README.md#act-phase) phases in other to answer the business question.

 ## **CASE STUDY**
 ### **Scenario**
 You are a junior data analyst working on the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, your team wants to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.
 ### About The Company
 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.

 Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
 One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are Cyclistic members.

 Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
 Although the pricing flexibility helps Cyclistic attract more customers, Moreno believes that maximizing the number of annual members will be key to future growth.

 Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a solid opportunity to convert casual riders into members.
 She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.
 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

 ### Ask Phase
-It is of utmost importance understand the business task or the question to be answered.
+It is of utmost importance to understand the business task or the question to be answered.
 In this case study, below are the three questions/business tasks that will guide the future marketing program:
 1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

 Moreno has assigned you the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?

 ### Prepare Phase
 I’ll be working with Cyclistic’s historical trip data [_here_](https://divvy-tripdata.s3.amazonaws.com/index.html).
 I’ll be working with 12 Months of the Cyclistic’s data history, from Jan - Dec 2021 to analyze and identify trends.